yii-tools/app/docs/guide/routing.md

 ## Routing

 The [Yii Router](https://github.com/yiisoft/router) is the main entry point for the application.

-It is responsible for matching the incoming request to a route and dispatching the request to the appropriate controller.
+It's responsible for matching the incoming request to a route and dispatching the request to the appropriate controller.

-The following example shows how to create configuration for the [Yii Router](https://github.com/yiisoft/router):
+The following example shows how to create a configuration for the [Yii Router](https://github.com/yiisoft/router):

 ```php
 <?php